Workplace Hazards at Medical Facilities

 Additionally, healthcare workers are subject to the same types of injuries as workers in many other industries, such as slips and falls, repetitive motion injuries, and lower back strains.

 You have the right to a safe, clean workplace.
 However, some careers are at increased risk for injuries relating to their normal tasks and responsibilities.
-If you are a healthcare worker who has been injured while on the job, please contact an experienced Raleigh workplace injuries lawyer from Law Office of Sam Scudder, at (252) 222-0227 today to learn more about your legal options.
+If you are a healthcare worker who has been injured while on the job, please contact an experienced Morehead City workplace injuries lawyer from Law Office of Sam Scudder, at (252) 222-0227 today to learn more about your legal options.